Cookie preferences

 What does your innovation look like in practice?

 The year-long Girl/Boy Empowerment is dynamic.
 Students are playing games, doing role plays and discussing peer pressure, body boundaries, consent, respect and sex.
 They create songs about inappropriate touching that they share with other students at their school.
 They are engaging in a safe space and learning about ways to protect themselves and make informed decisions.
 Their parents are learning how to talk about the taboo topic of sexual reproduction and how to better communicate with their children on these and other topics.
 They, too, have a safe place to ask questions and seek guidance.
 Finally, we know that the culture of "looking the other way" has to change in order for children, especially girls, to be safe.
 A series of posters, PSAs, and pamphlets are being distributed for the community to amplify the program messages of where to get help, the importance of communication, and that gender-based violence will not be tolerated.
+We have added a Peer Mentor component to the program with graduates mentoring younger students which is allowing us to reach even more students and to develop leadership among the students.

 How has it been spreading?